-On 17 October 2018, the Board of Directors approved early payment of the current loan balance and settlement of the amounts owed by the Company under the loans and credit facilities in the Financial Statement approved on 30 September 2018.
+On 17 October 2018.
+The Board of Directors approved early payment of the current loan balance and settlement of the amounts owed by the Company under the loans and credit facilities in the Financial Statement approved on 30 September 2018.
 These amounts are to be repaid through the Company's available cash flows.
-Accordingly, 100.000.000 Egyptian Pound were paid on 29 November 2018 as partial settlement of the loan.
+Accordingly, 100,000,000 Egyptian Pound were paid on 29 November 2018 as partial settlement of the loan.

-On 17 February 2019, the Company settled the whole outstanding loans amounted to EGP 90,565,795, in addition to the relevant accrued interest which amounted to EGP 598,947, accordingly the mortgages on Cleopatra Hospital shares which is owned by Care HealthCare Ltd. and Al Shourouk Hospital shares which is owned by Cleopatra Hospital were realised.
+On 17 February 2019, the Company settled the whole outstanding loans, in addition to the relevant accrued interest, accordingly the mortgages on Cleopatra Hospital shares which is owned by Care HealthCare Ltd, and Al Shourouk Hospital shares which is owned by Cleopatra Hospital were realised.